sunrise-choir/ssb-flumeview-sql/README.md

 - install `sqlite3` on your system.
 - in the sqlite command prompt run:
-  - `> .timer on`.
+  - `sqlite> .timer on`.
 The timer lets you see how long your queries are taking.
 There are often multiple ways to write a query.
 Try them out to see which one is faster.
 If something is slow, pay attention to which columns are indexed (marked with `IDX` in the schema diagram.)
-  - `> .headers on`.
+  - `sqlite> .headers on`.
 Gives you column header names at the top of your results.

 ## Performance